sindresorhus/ky/readme.md

 A [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) can be returned from this hook to completely avoid making a HTTP request.
 This can be used to mock a request, check an internal cache, etc. An **important** consideration when returning a `Response` from this hook is that all the following hooks will be skipped, so **ensure you only return a `Response` from the last hook**.

-Note that the argument order has changed in non-backward compatible way since [#163](https://github.com/sindresorhus/ky/pull/163).

 ###### hooks.beforeRetry

 Type: `Function[]`<br>